eigerco/polka-storage/docs/src/storage-provider-cli/server.md

 The piece storage directory, where pieces will be kept stored in.

-It takes in a valid folder path, the directory does not exist, it will be created along with all intermediate paths.
+It takes in a valid folder path, if the directory does not exist, it will be created along with all intermediate paths.
 Defaults to a pseudo-random temporary directory — `/tmp/<random string>/...`.

 Storage directories like the pieces, unsealed and sealed directories will be created under it.